lawrennd/old_talks/_neurips/includes/effect-of-late-reviewers.md

 plot.late_early(cat1, cat2, column=column, ylim=(5.0, 5.6), ax=ax)
 ma.write_figure(filename='review-quality-early-late.svg', directory='\writeDiagramsDir/neurips')}

-\figure{\includediagram{\diagramsDir/neurips/review-quality-early-late}{50%}}{}{review-quality-early-late}
+\figure{\includediagram{\diagramsDir/neurips/review-quality-early-late}{50%}}{Bar plot of average quality scores for on-time reviews and late reviews, standard errors shown.
+Under a $t$-test the difference in values is statistically significant with a $p$-value of 0.007%.}{review-quality-early-late}

 \notes{There is another statistically significant difference between perceived quality scores after the reviewing deadline than before.
 On average reviewers tend to be more generous in their quality perceptions when the review is late.
 The $p$-value is computed as 0.007%.
 We can also check if there is a similar on the impact score.
-The impact score was introduced by Ghahramani and Welling in an effort to get reviewers not just to think about the technical side of the paper, but whether it is driving the field forward.
-The score is binary, with 1 being for a paper that is unlikey to have high impact and 2 being for a paper that is likely to have a high impact.}
+The impact score was introduced by Ghahramani and Welling to get reviewers not just to think about the technical side of the paper, but whether it is driving the field forward.
+The score is binary, with 1 being for a paper that is unlikely to have high impact and 2 being for a paper that is likely to have a high impact.}